0x70b1a5/euterpea-just-intonation/README.md

 # Just Intonation Music with Euterpea

 This project extends Euterpea with Just Intonation capabilities, allowing you to compose and render music with pure frequency ratios instead of equal temperament.
+It now includes a tracker-style interface for creating music similar to classic DOS tracker programs.

 ## Getting Started